Expert medical and surgical care in Thailand

 ACL Reconstruction with Meniscal Repair

-Up to 50% of ACL tears occur alongside meniscal damage.
+ACL tears commonly occur alongside meniscal damage4.
 When the meniscus is torn in a repairable location, it is stitched during the same arthroscopic session.
-Preserving the meniscus protects the cartilage from accelerated wear and delays the onset of arthritis — a critical consideration for young, active patients.
+Preserving the meniscus protects the cartilage from accelerated wear and delays the onset of arthritis; a critical consideration for young, active patients.

 • Combined procedure addresses both ACL and meniscal injury in one session